singhals163/Operating_System/study_material/README.md

         int brk(void *address);
   - If possible, set the end of uninitialized data segment at address
   - Can be used by C library to allocate/free memory dynamically
+  - return 0 on success and -1 on failure
 - **sbrk()**

         void * sbrk (long size);